PhoenixTales/phoenix-docs/vision/vision-of-gothic.md

 **Delekhan:** [...] what do you think will make your project, GOTHIC, stand out in the hearts and minds of RPG fans?

 **Stefan Nyul:** They will love it, because they don't have to learn the game.
 They just have to play it.
-No roleplaying game has ever had such easy to use controls while still having very deep gameplay.
+No roleplaying game has ever had such <span class="orelight">easy to use</span> controls while still having very deep gameplay.
 You start the game with very easy quests that every player can accomplish though having a hard job to finish the game.

 **Michael Hoge:** Yes, some guys seem to work on swordfighting games and the like.
 Honestly, I believe that we can be in the top three titles from all of those.
 Why?
 We think we can differ a good idea from a bad one.